Salvadel/soc-homelab-enviornment/setup/sysmon-setup.md

 - Sysmon64.exe is stored permanently at `C:\Tools\Sysmon\` and should not be deleted
 - No custom Sysmon configuration file has been applied - Sysmon is running with default settings
-- A future improvement is to apply a community ruleset, such as the SwiftOnSecurity Sysmon config to further improve detection coverage and reduce noise
+- A future improvement is to apply a community ruleset such as the SwiftOnSecurity Sysmon config to further improve detection coverage and reduce noise
 - Sysmon version can be checked by running `.\Sysmon64.exe` with no arguments in the installation directory